apache/predictionio/docs/manual/dataapi.md

 Data API is designed to import and collect data into PredictionIO in event-based style.
 All PredictionIO-compliant engines support the data store and data format used by the Data API.

-> You may also modify the [DataSource](/enginebuilders/data.html) of an engine to read data directly from your existing data store.
+> You may also [modify DataSource](/cookbook/existingdatasource.html) of an engine to read data directly from your existing data store.

 ## Launching Data API Server